 Mel and Alana know that beauty comes in so many different forms, and their poem celebrates them all.
 Their pop culture references help kids connect with the topic, while their straightforward delivery draws the audience in from the start.

 When you’re a teen, you think a lot about growing up.
 Sometimes you feel so much older and long for childhood.
 Other times, you feel so young, too young, and wish for more.
-Anthony’s slam poem captures all these feelings in a way anyone can relate to.
+Anthony’s slam poetry performance captures all these feelings in a way anyone can relate to.

 Why Am I Not Good Enough?

 Seventh grader Olivia wrote and performed this poem for a class project.
 Her central theme, “Why am I not good enough?” asks a universal question that so many teens grapple with every day.

 Sixteen-year-old Chris Loos uses his slam performance to express what it feels like to live with ADHD, OCD, and other “mental disorders.”
 This powerful piece will speak directly to other students like him.
 Plus, it will open the minds of those who can’t imagine what it feels like to live this way every day.

 These kids are tired of being labeled, stereotyped, and overgeneralized, especially when it comes to their use of technology.
 Their performance celebrates the advantages they feel technology is giving their generation, and encourages adults to do the same.

 “They tell me I’m not Mexican,” Leticia says.
 But her poem spells out all the ways she embraces and values her background and culture.
 Regardless of your students’ ethnicities, they’ll see themselves in this search for identity.